sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 // TODO [read-pkg@>1]: when `read-pkg` version is > 1 don't forget to do this
 // TODO [read-pkg@>=5.1.1]: when `read-pkg` version is >= 5.1.1 don't forget to do that

+// TODO [engines node>1]: Hopefully you support that and it'll trigger.

 // TODO: do it
 ```